Categories: Off-topic

 - “descriptive” verbs which “describe attributes of things”

-It is these descriptive verbs which serve the same purpose as English adjectives.
-Descriptive verbs mean “to be {something}” or “have the property of {something}”.
+These descriptive verbs serve the same purpose as English adjectives.
+Descriptive verbs mean “to be {in some state}” or “to have the property of {some attribute}”.
 As with other verbs, they end in “-da”.

 Descriptive Verb Assertions